top of page

 Across the Rio Grande Valley and Laredo, we’re seeing a clear shift in how families approach homeownership in 2026.
 Buyers aren’t just comparing price per square foot.
 They’re asking deeper questions:

 How will this home support our everyday life?
 Will it stay affordable month after month?
+Will it still work for us five or ten years from now?

 The priorities have evolved — and for good reason.